 Full Description & House Rules

 Lady Jane Grey Cottage is one of Sudeley Castle’s largest Country Cottages, and is named after Lady Jane Grey, who lived at Sudeley Castle before her brief nine-day reign as Queen of England.
-The cottage was originally a paper mill, which was restored to make four cottages – Lady Jane Grey, Princess Elizabeth, St Kenelm and Oliver Cromwell – preserving the original exposed walls and beams throughout.
+This lovely cottage was originally part of a paper mill, which was restored to make two cottages (Lady Jane Grey and Princess Elizabeth) and two apartments (St Kenelm and Oliver Cromwell), preserving the original exposed walls and beams throughout.
+(St Kenelm sits directly above Princess Elizabeth and Oliver Cromwell sits directly above Lady Jane Grey.)

 The accommodation is arranged over two floors.
 Guests enter from a covered porch into a small hallway, with handy coat hooks, and pass through to an open-plan area with a desk and chair, under stairs storage (baby and cleaning equipment) and a very well-equipped kitchen.
 The kitchen windows look out on to the private courtyard.